epallerols/scrollto-with-animation/README.md

 # scrollToWithAnimation
-## Modern animated scroll with requestAnimationFrame
-## For smoothly animating scroll defining the easing, running at 60FPS and cross-browser
+#### Modern animated scroll with requestAnimationFrame.
+For smoothly animating scroll defining the easing, running at 60FPS and cross-browser

 - Only one dependency (for the [polyfill](https://www.npmjs.com/package/animation-frame))
 - Cross-browser